Choosing The Correct Solar Panel For Your Motorhome

 The deal wasn’t totally random.
 As we had not yet had any experience of staying in the van, we did not know what our electricity consumption would be like.
 It would have been possible to guesstimate each electrical device we might use and for how long each day, but I didn’t want to go through every possible permutation and work with endless equations for converting watts to amp hours and allowing for the use of both 12 volt and 230 volt appliances via an inverter …. sometimes life is too short and I am not about to turn this post into an Faraday lecture.

-I decided to use the simple approach.
+If you are one of those First-time ‘RV curious’ travellers, I decided to use the simple approach for you to understand it better.
 Our motorhome came supplied with 2 leisure batteries.
 These only have a capacity of 60 amp hours each, and I think they have been installed for some time so most likely have lost some of their limited capacity and ability to hold a charge – so I will be replacing them.

 I only have space for 2 batteries as the starter system for the lorry is 24v working off a further 2 starter batteries – space in the battery locker is limited.
 I was working on the premise of buying 2 x new 120 amp hour batteries, however on checking their dimensions, they would not fit in the available space.
 I have had to settle for 2 x 110 amp hour batteries.
 This will almost double the capacity of the existing set up before even allowing for any depletion in the old batteries.

 This will be the limit of our electricity usage – simple as that.
 We will have to work within our limits rather than trying to get greedy on calculations and installing an unlimited battery bank.